mathiasverraes/15yearsddd/manuscript/james-coplien/essay.md

-# DDD — The Misunderstood Mantra (by James O. Coplien)
+# DDD — The Misunderstood Mantra — James O. Coplien

 Eric, it is a great honor and pleasure that I would find myself in the company of those invited to address you on the 15th anniversary of your _magnum opus_.
 I too, have been with this process for 15 years, and have watched as both of our ideas have grown.
 Meeting you at _DDD Europe_ was a highlight for me and was my first opportunity to learn from you first-hand.
 I still yearn for us to continue that process, and hope we will meet face-to-face again soon, In the meantime, this is like a letter to you that primes the pump for those discussions.
 I offer these ideas with the greatest respect and great expectations of what we'll learn together next.